kobitz/gw2kombat/README.md

 - Support for Windowed as well as Windowed Fullscreen Mode.
 Does not work in Fullscreen.

+- Has a voice program built in that tells you when its on or locked. has support for multiple languages, still haven't made it easy to switch though.
+Will prolly eventually add more voice stuff and translation options so its multilingual or something.

 Scared of ban?

 [Read This](http://www.reddit.com/r/Guildwars2/comments/16q7bj/combat_mode_lite/c7yj31y)